ably/sdk-api-reference/README.md

-# Canonical table
+# Ably's Canonical SDK API Reference Commentaries

+_[Ably](https://ably.com) is the platform that powers synchronized digital experiences in realtime.
+Whether attending an event in a virtual venue, receiving realtime financial information, or monitoring live car performance data – consumers simply expect realtime digital experiences as standard.
+Ably provides a suite of APIs to build, extend, and deliver powerful digital experiences in realtime for more than 250 million devices across 80 countries each month.
+Organizations like Bloomberg, HubSpot, Verizon, and Hopin depend on Ably’s platform to offload the growing complexity of business-critical realtime data synchronization at global scale.
+For more information, see the [Ably documentation](https://ably.com/documentation)._

+## Overview

-This repository is intended to be a language-agnostic reference for SDK developers to use when adding docstring comments to Ably SDKs.
+Language-agnostic reference API (Application Programming Interface) commentaries for SDK (Software Developent Kit) developers to use when adding docstring comments to Ably SDKs.

-The repository contains a set of tables in [descriptions.md](/descriptions.md) that complements the [Ably features spec](https://docs.ably.io/client-lib-development-guide/features).
+The repository contains a set of tables in [descriptions.md](/descriptions.md) that complements our [features spec](https://sdk.ably.com/builds/ably/specification/main/features/).
 Each class and enum has its own table with an associated description for the class or enum.
 Every method and property is documented within the appropriate table.

+This repository is owned by our DevEd (Developer Education) Team, with contrbutions and review input from our SDK Team.

 ## Table format